robotology/yarp/README.md

 On Windows:
  * Binaries at https://github.com/robotology/yarp/releases

 Regular YARP builds use the ACE library.
-On Linux and OSX, YARP can be compiled without ACE by adding "-DSKIP_ACE=TRUE" when running cmake.
+On Linux and macOS, YARP can be compiled without ACE by adding "-DSKIP_ACE=TRUE" when running cmake.